-New curriculum guidance is used for both History and Geography.
-Work commences in Class 1 on subjects known to the children and gradually moves from the familiar to the unknown, all the time extending the children's powers of observation of the world in which they live and their knowledge of its development from times past.
+National curriculum guidance is used for both History and Geography.
+Work commences in year 1 with subjects known to the children and moves from the familiar to the unknown, all the time extending the children's powers of observation of the world in which they live and their knowledge of its development from times past.